GadgetAngel/STM32-Template/README.md

 Memory programmed in 0s and 234ms.
 Programming Complete.
 ```
+### How to access GDB server on Linux and Windows machines:

 For **LINUX and WINDOWS** users:
 The gdb server is built into the stlink's st-util utility.
 Start the gdb server by executing the following command in a